 Architect John Chappel is central to this discussion about modern architecture and though well-known within architectural circles, he was largely forgotten.
 Dr James Curry says, “John Chappel’s photographs and writings offer a unique perspective into the Adelaide experience of Mid-century modernism.
 The exhibition brings into view how individuals glimpsed the limitations of their old Adelaide homes and begun to redefine themselves through shifts in everyday living and consumer practices.
 It was not simply a change in an aesthetic but a drive for lifestyle."

-Bringing together photographs, drawings, plans, and newspaper and magazine articles from the State Library’s collections, as well as material from other organisations and private family records, this exhibition celebrates the diverse work of architects and firms, including John S Chappel, Robin Boyd, Dickson & Platten, Peter Muller, Lawson, Cheesman & Doley, and others.
+Bringing together photographs, drawings, plans, and newspaper and magazine articles from the State Library’s collections, as well as material from other organisations and private family records, this exhibition celebrates the diverse work of architects and firms, including John S Chappel, Robin Boyd, Dickson and Platten, Peter Muller, Lawson, Cheesman and Doley, and others.